BeanTheAlien/GhostScript/README.md

 `run` - Executes a GhostScript file.\
 `snapshot` - Creates a new text file with the contents of the file path provided with the filename and ISO string as the name.\
 `upd` - Updates the GhostScript package.\
-`version` - Prints out the version of the installed GhostScript package.
+`version` - Prints out the version of the installed GhostScript package.\
+`wiz` - Runs the install wizard.\
+`rebuild` - Removes all GhostScript files and re-installs.

 # Changelog
 ## 0.0.3